OpenBankProject/OBP-VM/README.md

 ##Setup

-The project uses a Vagrant+Puppet to create/modify a virtualbox-machine, so obvious you'll need Vagrant and VirtualBox installed.
+The project uses a Vagrant+Puppet to create/modify a virtualbox-machine, so obviously you'll need Vagrant and VirtualBox installed.
  `apt-get install vagrant virtualbox`

 The next step would be to clone this git-repo, if not allready done:
  `git clone https://github.com/OpenBankProject/OBP-VM`

 Now we import the basebox we'd like to use:
- `vagrant box add obps http://files.vagrantup.com/precise64.box`
+ `vagrant box add obps http://files.vagrantup.com/precise64.box` for a 64 bit machine or
- or
- `vagrant box add obps http://files.vagrantup.com/precise32.box`
+ `vagrant box add obps http://files.vagrantup.com/precise32.box` for a 32 bit machine
- or sth else (not tested)

 Finally we have to start the process by calling
  `vagrant up`